AelinXYZ/aelin/README.md

   - **DID NOT MAX ACCEPT**: if the purchaser did not max out their allocation in the `proRataRedemptionPeriod` they are not eligible to participate in the open redemption period (revert)

-  - **DID MAX ACCEPT**: if the purchaser maxxed their allocation they may redeem their remaining purchase tokens for deal tokens up until they have used all their funds or the deal cap has been reached.
+  - **DID MAX ACCEPT**: if the purchaser maxed their allocation they may redeem their remaining purchase tokens for deal tokens up until they have used all their funds or the deal cap has been reached.
 They can do this by calling `AelinPool.acceptMaxDealTokens()` or `AelinPool.acceptDealTokens(uint poolTokenAmount)` while the `block.timestamp < openRataRedmeptionExpiry`

 ### **HOLDER**